Franco Pedroni

 Franco Pedroni (13 September 1926 – 12 February 2001) was an Italian professional footballer and manager who played as a midfielder or as a defender.

 Playing career

 As a footballer, Pedroni made his debut in Serie A while playing with Como during the 1949–50 season.
 Later, he signed for Milan, winning 1954–55 championship, and also played for Alessandria.

 Coaching career

-Pedroni's first experiences as coach were with Alessandria, where he managed the team together with Luciano Robotti.
+Pedroni's first experiences as a coach were with Alessandria, where he managed the team together with Luciano Robotti.
 He was young Gianni Rivera's mentor.

 He later managed some teams in lower divisions.